red-panda-productions/SDALib/DOCUMENTATION.md

 ## SDADriver

 A class that represents an SDADriver that can drive and edit inputs in the [DAISI](https://github.com/red-panda-productions/speed-dreams) simulator.
 This class will handle all of the communication and data transfer between DAISI and SDALib so that a developer can easily create an AI.
-A developer has to inherit form this class, implement and override the InitAI() and UpdateAI() functions and call the Run() function to begin.
+A developer has to inherit from this class, implement and override the InitAI() and UpdateAI() functions and call the Run() function to begin.

 ## SDASimulate